whyamey/feap-fe/README.md

 This project uses the IITD Iris Dataset, which you need to obtain separately due to licensing requirements.
 The dataset can be requested from [IIT Delhi Iris Database](http://www4.comp.polyu.edu.hk/~csajaykr/IITD/Database_Iris.htm).

 ### Dataset Segmentation
 The iris images need to be segmented using [Hofbauer et al.](https://ieeexplore.ieee.org/document/6976811).
 The masks can be directly downloaded from [WaveLab's website](https://www.wavelab.at/sources/Hofbauer14b/).
+We provide a utility script in `scripts/` to help with segmentation.

 ### Dataset Structure
 The dataset should be organized as follows: